Articles of the Scandinavian Society of Anaesthesiology and Intensive Care Medicine

 If there is more than one candidate for a post, a poll must be taken.

-A change in articles have to be adopted by two ordinary General Assembly which both have been announced in due time.
+A change in articles has to be adopted by two ordinary General Assemblies.

 If all the boards of The National Societies agree, an extraordinary general assembly shall be summoned with at least two months’ notice.